-At Oakleigh South Primary School, prep is a fun and interactive year combining formal learning with integrated units and special theme days.
+At Oakleigh South Primary School, Prep is a fun and interactive year combining formal learning with integrated units and special theme days.
 We are dedicated to providing students with engaging activities that develop their individuality.
 We share our love of learning and are focused on celebrating all students’ learning successes.

-While we are constantly strengthening our counting skills we also build on and learn a wide range of number, measurement and statistics topics.
-We use concrete materials and hands-on activities to support and extend students’ in all areas.
-We enjoy using the programs Mathletics (at home also), Maths Seeds and Maths Invaders to broaden our maths skills!
+While we are constantly strengthening our counting skills, we also build on and learn a wide range of number, measurement and statistics topics.
+We use concrete materials and hands-on activities to support and extend students in all areas.
+We enjoy using the programs Mathletics (at home also), Maths Seeds and Maths Invaders to broaden our maths skills.

-Students will explore the integrated topics ‘Our Classroom Community’, ‘Schoolyard Safari’, ‘We Are Family’ and ‘Little Einsteins’.
+Students explore the integrated topics ‘Our Classroom Community’, ‘Schoolyard Safari’, ‘We Are Family’ and ‘Little Einsteins’.
 These topics encourage students to think creatively and offer a richer understanding of the world around us.